Fahad-Azeem8970977655/Scientific-Calculator-Web-App/README.md

 🧮 Scientific Calculator Web App

-A fully functional scientific calculator built with HTML, CSS, and JavaScript that provides both basic and advanced mathematical operations! ✨ This responsive web application features a clean, modern interface with two modes: 🟡 Basic for everyday arithmetic and 🔵 Scientific for advanced mathematical functions.
+A fully functional scientific calculator built with HTML, CSS, and JavaScript that provides both basic and advanced mathematical operations!
+✨ This responsive web application features a clean, modern interface with two modes:

+🟡 Basic for everyday arithmetic

+🔵 Scientific for advanced mathematical functions.

-Users can perform calculations ranging from simple addition to trigonometric functions, logarithms, and factorial operations. 📊 The calculator includes memory functions for storing values, ⌨️ keyboard support for efficient input, and ⚠️ error handling for invalid operations.
+Users can perform calculations ranging from simple addition to trigonometric functions, logarithms, and factorial operations.
+📊 The calculator includes memory functions for storing values,

+⌨️ keyboard support for efficient input,

+⚠️ error handling for invalid operations.

-With its intuitive design and comprehensive feature set, this calculator serves as a reliable tool for students, professionals, and anyone needing quick mathematical computations. 🎯 The application works seamlessly across all devices and browsers, offering a smooth user experience for all your calculation needs. 🚀
+With its intuitive design and comprehensive feature set, this calculator serves as a reliable tool for students, professionals, and anyone needing quick mathematical computations.

+🎯 The application works seamlessly across all devices and browsers, offering a smooth user experience for all your calculation needs. 🚀

 🌟 Features: